mahimakumarijavvadi3-ops/r-statistical-predictive-modeling/README.md

-#Statistical analysis and predictive modeling of advertising sales using R and multiple linear regression
+#Statistical Analysis and Predictive Modeling of Advertising Sales Using R and Multiple Linear Regression

 ## Project Title
 **Advertising Sales Prediction using Statistical Analysis and Multiple Linear Regression**